-The research reveals that in the six countries that were also included in the research of 2014, the average price of the private label equivalent of the national brand is 33% lower than the national brand (32% in 2014).
+The table below shows the results for each on the nine countries chosen.
+In 2014 IPLC conducted similar research in six of these countries.
+The results from this earlier research are shown in brackets to aid comparison.
+The average price of the private label equivalent of the national brand is 33% lower than the national brand (32% in 2014).
 The average price of budget private label is 62% lower than the national brand (61% in 2014), whereas the average price of the private label in Lidl is 54% lower than the national brand (53% in 2014).
+It is also interesting to note that all the percentages in 2061 were 1% lower than the 2014 survey indicating perhaps a more aggressive position on prices for Private Label or Brands trying to increase prices.